ottokruse/generative-ai-toolkit/README.md

 <img src="./assets/images/x-ray-trace-segments-timeline.png" alt="AWS X-Ray Trace Segments Timeline Screenshot" title="AWS X-Ray Trace Segments Timeline" width="1200"/>

-### 2.4 Metrics
+### 2.4 Evaluation Metrics

-Metrics allow you to measure how well your agent performs.
+Metrics allow you to evaluate your LLM-based application (/agent).
 The Generative AI Toolkit comes with some metrics out of the box, and makes it easy to develop your own metric as well.
 Metrics work off of traces, and can measure anything that is represented within the traces.

 Here is how you can run metrics against traces.